-TREND ALGO - The 'Trend' algo identifies using a proprietary methodology based on a range of moving averages and the position of
+TREND ALGO - The 'Trend' algo identifies the direction and strength of a price trend using a proprietary methodology based on a range of moving averages and the position of the price relative to these moving averages.

 Anthony Edwards gained a 1st class honours degree in Electrical and Electronic Engineering at the University of Bath and went on to earn a PhD based on research into power system stability using artificial intelligence techniques.
 He started working in the City of London in 1998 for Bankers Trust and subsequently became Head of Research IT Development for Deutsche Bank in London.
 In 2007 Anthony joined Liberum Capital to build out their global quantitative research platform.
-In 2011 he left Liberum Capital to start Algo Technology Limited which specialises in developing bespoke quantitative and technical algorithms and also in developing portfolio strategies.
+In 2011 he left Liberum Capital to start AlgoTechnology Limited which specialises in developing bespoke quantitative and technical algorithms and also in developing portfolio strategies.